Fear Street Super Chiller #2:

 Silent Night was an enjoyable and surprisingly complex read.
 Reva Dalby is a really fun character to hate, her cousin Pam serves as the real protagonist, and the who-done-it mystery kept me guessing right up until the end.
-While I would consider the book more crime/suspense story than true horror, the book set some high stakes and delivered some very real consequences to its characters.
+While I would consider the book more a crime/suspense story than true horror, the book set some high stakes and delivered some very real consequences to its characters.
 I can see why R. L. Stine likes writing Reva; she’s essentially Regina George before Regina George, only less popular.
 I also enjoyed the slow burn of the meticulously laid out plot, as well as the believable character motivations.
 Overall, I was pleasantly surprised by this one.

 Observations & Spoilers